Quafadas/millSite/site/docs/Blog/2025-08-25-Big_Resdesign.md

 # Big Redesign

-This was a deep rabbit hole.

 The original take on this was custom and brittle.
-It's now deisgned into 4 modules which deal with their own concerns.
+It's now deisgned into 4 modules which deal with their own concerns and, hopefully, millier.

 ```mermaid
 flowchart LR